themeblvd/theme-blvd-layout-builder/readme.txt

 * New: Added search functionality to icon browser in layout builder (for framework 2.7+ themes).
 * Improvement: A default browser unsaved changes warning is triggered when changes have been made to a custom layout, and the user navigates away from the page; the previous custom nag at the top of the screen was removed.
 * Improvement: HTML element now uses WordPress's implementation of codeMirror editor, introduced in WordPress 4.9.
+* Improvement: Allow "popout" featured to work with "Current Featured Image" element.
+* Improvement: Simple Slider (Full Width) and Post Slider (Full Width) elements have been removed; use standard Simple Slider and Post Slider elements with the "Popout" display option enabled instead (for framework 2.7+ themes).
 * Fixed: Minor UX fixes to accommodate Theme Blvd framework 2.7 (current cycle) and 2.4.8 (deprecated cycle) updates.
 * Removed: Image element no longer has the checkbox, "Add frame around the image" (for framework 2.7+ themes).
 * Removed: No more "striped" option for progress bars (for framework 2.7+ themes).